Complexity of Error Bounds for Systems of Linear Inequalities: Concluding Remarks and Perspectives

-Several open questions remain concerning the complexity of error bounds for systems of linear inequalities: \begin{itemize} \item[(i)] Is the { ERROR BOUND FOR LINEAR INEQUALITIES} problem {\bf NP}- complete? \item[(ii)] Is the STABILITY OF ERROR BOUND FOR LINEAR INEQUALITIES--TYPE I problem {\bf NP}-complete or Co-{\bf NP}-complete? \item[(iii)] Does there exist a pseudo-polynomial time algorithm to solve the STABILITY OF ERROR BOUND FOR LINEAR INEQUALITIES--TYPE I problem? \item[(iv)] What is the complexity of other types of stability of error bounds for systems of linear inequalities? \end{itemize}
+\begin{itemize} \item[(i)] Is the ERROR BOUND FOR LINEAR INEQUALITIES problem {\bf NP}- complete? \item[(ii)] Does there exist a pseudo-polynomial time algorithm to solve the ERROR BOUND FOR LINEAR INEQUALITIES problem? \item[(iii)] What is the complexity of stability of error bounds for systems of linear inequalities? \end{itemize}